Xilinx/Vitis-Tutorials/Getting_Started/README.md

 * [**Vitis Libraries**](./Vitis_Libraries) :
   * Learn how to leverage a L1 Vitis library element to build your own design.
 The FFT example is selected for explanation, and you may follow similar flow to use other library elements.
 * [**Vitis Platform**](./Vitis_Platform) :
-  * How to quickly Get started to create a Versal Vitis PLatform and verify this platform with a simple application.
+  * This tutorial shows how to quickly create and validate a Vitis embedded acceleration platform on Versal by using the Versal Extensible Platform from Vivado Customizable Example Design and a pre-built Linux image.
-  This example use the Versal Extensible Platform from CED and pre-built Linux image to create a Vitis embedded acceleration platform and run a Vector Addition example on it.
-You can develop other acceleration application on this platform.

 <p align="center"><sup>Copyright&copy; 2022 Xilinx</sup></p>